 You can fly or take the train.
 Buses also operate frequently between Hyderabad and Goa with bus ticket price starting from Rs.
-800. But, given that the distance from Hyderabad to Goa is just around 700 kilometers, you could take you car or bike, too!
+800. But, given that the distance from Hyderabad to Goa is just around 700 kilometres, you could take your car or bike, too!

 Pick from the following three itineraries for your Hyderabad to Goa road trip.